Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 Non Profit organization: We are a group of animal lovers whose mission is to provide sanctuary and find homes for abandoned, stray and neglected dogs and cats within the Natchitoches community.

-We are a new animal advocacy group in Natchitoches, Louisiana: Natchitoches Hope for Paws.
+We are an animal advocacy group in Natchitoches, Louisiana: Natchitoches Hope for Paws.
 Our entire focus is on rescuing animals, fostering and nursing them back to health, and finding homes for them.
 A more passionate, dedicated collection of people you could not hope to find.
 And yet the underlying problem, that of animal overpopulation, makes our task truly like pushing that fabled stone up that hill.

 The message about spaying and neutering companion animals just does not seem to be getting across, judging from our experience—and those tragic statistics above.
 If we could spend one moment in your seat, with your audience, we would plead with them to make SURE to spay and neuter their pets, always.
 We could share so many heartbreaking stories, of pregnant animals abandoned along highways, in fields, in woods—or if not the mothers, of the puppies and kittens and those somewhat older, in dumpsters, in driveways.
 Of dogs dumped as puppies, who live their lives scrounging, with no shelter, surviving on handouts if they’re lucky, until we manage to capture them (if they’re very lucky) and begin the process of socializing them, so that they may someday have a real, loving home.

-An all-out promotion of spaying and neutering, with the possibility of subsidized, low-cost operations for pet owners who can’t otherwise afford them, even—as has been successfully done in other areas—a traveling spay/neuter van that could take the service to the people where they are, could really make a difference.
+An all-out promotion of spaying and neutering, with the possibility of subsidized, low-cost operations for pet owners who can’t otherwise afford them, has been successfully done in other areas—a traveling spay/neuter van that could take the service to the people where they are, could really make a difference.
 Without some concerted effort, the problem will never go away, never change—will, in fact, continue to grow.
 So many animals guilty only of being born will continue to suffer.

 If there is any way in which you could help us to help animals, it would mean so much.
 Please, lend your voice.
 People will listen.
 We ask only that you do whatever you can to help.